joelagnel/adeb/README.md

 ```
 adeb prepare --build --arch amd64 --bcc --kernelsrc /path/to/kernel-source/
 ```
+Normally you want to use --foreign too, especially if your distro's glibc version does not match the --distro option.
+This mode eliminates the need for root (chroot) or qemu-debootstrap, but it does cause more setup to be done on the device side the first time you enter adeb.
 Note: The --download option ignores the --arch flag.
 This is because we only provide pre-built filesystems for ARM64 at the moment.